magore/hp85disk/README.md

 ___

 ## HP Disk Emulator by Anders Gustafsson
-<b>Anders Gustafsson was extremely helpful in getting my project started.</b>
+*Anders Gustafsson was extremely helpful in getting my project started.*
-<b>In fact I really owe the very existence of this project to his original project</b>
+*In fact I really owe the very existence of this project to his original project*
  * You can visit his project at this site:
    * <http://www.dalton.ax/hpdisk>
    * <http://www.elektor-labs.com/project/hpdisk-an-sd-based-disk-emulator-for-gpib-instruments-and-computers.13693.html>

-He provided me his current source code code and mainy details of his project <b>which I am very thankful for.</b>
+He provided me his current source code code and mainy details of his project *which I am very thankful for.*
 NOTE:
  As mainly a personal exercise in fully understanding the code I ended up rewriting much of the hpdisk project.
  I did this one part at a time as I learned the protocols and specifications.
  NOT because of any problems with his original work.
  Although mostly rewritten I have maintained the basic concept of using  state machines for GPIB ,AMIGO and SS80 state tracking.

-## The HPDir project was a vital documentation source for this project</b>
+## The HPDir project was a vital documentation source for this project*
    * <http://www.hp9845.net/9845/projects/hpdir>